pam-exchange/SymantecPAM-KeystoreFile/README.md

 ### Account

-The information for a Config File account will require a login account.
+The information for a KeystoreFile account will require a login account.
 This account is an account configured in PAM.
 It can be a domain or local account.

 ![KeystoreFile Account](/docs/KeystoreFile-Account-1.png)